 As a puppy, the coat will be very soft, and it may be straight, or it may have a slight wave or curl to it.
-The coat will continue to grow for the rest of the dog's life and may become more curly, or stay slightly wavy.
+The coat will continue to grow for the rest of the dog's life and often becomes wavier as she grows, but almost never super curly.
 Usually very low or non-shedding.
-The coat will need to be clipped a few times a year and detangled or brushed every few days or when mats occur.
+The coat will need to be clipped every few months and detangled or brushed every few days or when mats occur.

-As a puppy, the coat will be longer and have more wave to it than the other coats.
-As the puppy gets older, the coat will get longer and shaggier and possibly more curly.
+Almost as soon as the puppy is born, his coat will have more wave to it than the other coats.
+As the puppy gets older, the coat will become even more curly.
 Almost always non-shedding.
 The coat will need to be brushed frequenly and clipped every few months or as desired by the owner.